 With 70 percent of its’ property owned by the state and federal government and open to the public, Crawford County is a hunter’s dream.
 Various types of terrain yield trophy sized bucks, snowshoe hares, squirrels, turkey, grouse, woodcock and waterfowl.

 There is an abundance of upland forest types including Oak, Aspen, Maple and Jack Pine.
 There are many swamps in the area which contain Cedar browse for deer.
 The county is nearly 70% owned by the federal or state entities and thus there is a great deal of ground open to the public.
-Rifle, archery, and muzzleloading seasons are held.
-Youth hunts and antlerless deer permits are also available.
+Rifle, archery, muzzleloading, and youth hunts seasons are popular.
+Antlerless deer permits are available.

 For specific details and regulations see the DNR website.
 For local information see Skip’s Sport Shop.
 For sighting or target practice, contact the Grayling Sportsman’s Club at 989-348-8899.
 They are located at 6990 Old Lake Road in Grayling.
 Find DNR hunting maps here.